The Best Entry-Level Sports Cars for Driving Enthusiasts

 In practice, this means prioritizing a low center of gravity and a high power-to-weight ratio over raw horsepower.
 For instance, a vehicle with only 200 hp but a curb weight of 2,300 lbs (like a late-model Mazda MX-5) often laps a tight autocross circuit faster than a 4,000 lb sedan with double the power.
 Statistics show that 70% of track-day incidents involving novices occur because they choose high-horsepower cars before mastering momentum maintenance.
 Starting small is a strategic investment in your skill set.

-Common Pitfalls in the Pursuit of Speed
+Pursuit of Speed Pitfalls

 The most frequent error among new enthusiasts is chasing "paper specs" like 0-60 mph times or peak horsepower.
 On a winding public road, a car that is too fast is often less fun because you can only use 20% of its potential before reaching illegal speeds.
 This leads to a detached driving experience where the car does all the work, leaving the driver as a mere passenger.